uw-it-aca/scriptlocker/sh/decomission/README.md

 or modify any resources, repositories or dependencies.

-However, the script output is suitable for piping into bash which will result in the deletion of all resources associated
+However, the script output is suitable for piping into bash which will result in the deletion of all associated kubernetes resources.

-Dependencies are that suitable credentials configured for the various pieces of application infrastructure and that the current kubernetes context matches the deployment context expressed by the provided helm values file.
+Script dependencies require that suitable credentials are configured for the various pieces of application infrastructure and that the current kubernetes context matches the deployment context expressed by the provided helm values file.

 Oh, and the script also requires that yq is installed.